 Facts such as these add poignancy to ‘Little Christmas Tree’ and raise it above sheer Motown nostalgia or Christmas sentimentality.
 It’s also what makes the song a reminder of the uncomfortable truth that many do not enjoy the privilege of company at Christmastime – and for some there may not be any Christmas at all.

-So far, ‘Little Christmas Tree’ has remained fairly unknown, unlike the Jackson 5’s ‘I Saw Mommy Kissing Santa Claus’, which is now a staple ingredient of any radio station.
+So far, ‘Little Christmas Tree’ remains fairly unknown, unlike the Jackson 5’s ‘I Saw Mommy Kissing Santa Claus’, which has become a staple ingredient for most radio stations.
 Young Michael’s lesser-known Christmas song deserves more airplay nonetheless.
 If the Christmas season is to be about more than tinsel, ‘Little Christmas Tree’ could well be a little light pointing the way.

 © Annemarie Latour